makinacorpus/django-leaflet/README.rst

 Force Leaflet image path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you are using staticfiles compression libraries such as django_compressor,
-which can do any of compressing, concatenating or renaming javascript files.
+which can do any of compressing, concatenating or renaming javascript files,
-This may break Leaflet's own ability to determine its installed path, and in
+this may break Leaflet's own ability to determine its installed path, and in
-turn it will break the method ``L.Icon.Default.imagePath()``.
+turn break the method ``L.Icon.Default.imagePath()``.

 To use Django's own knowledge of its static files to force this value
 explicitly, use::